awaisrafiq410/Simple-Weather-App/README.md

 This is a GUI of openweathermap

 #Note:
-There is a method called myFun() which will execute onload and show liverpool weather if you want to chnage just chnage the code
+There is a method called myFun() which will execute onload and show liverpool weather if you want to change just chnage the code inside that function as you like